aws/aws-sdk-php/docs/getting-started/basic-usage.rst

 client.

+.. _sdk-class:

 Using the Sdk class
 -------------------

-The ``Aws\Sdk`` class is used to manage shared configuration options across multiple clients.
-For example, the ``Aws\Sdk`` class will automatically ensure that each client it creates shares the same HTTP client, allowing the clients to send asynchronous requests concurrently, even to different services.
+The ``Aws\Sdk`` class acts as a client factory and is used to manage shared configuration options across multiple clients.
 The same options that can be provided to a specific client constructor can also be supplied to the ``Aws\Sdk`` class.
 These options are then applied to each client constructor.

 .. code-block:: php